How an Indian CEO lost Rs 7 crore to scammers who pretended to be ED, CBI and CJI

 Published on

 On August 28, Padma Bhushan awardee and industrialist SP Oswal (82) – the chairperson and managing director of Vardhman Group – received a call on his phone.
-The caller claimed that he was an officer from the Central Bureau of Investigation (CBI) and said that they confiscated some parcels in Mumbai and accused Oswal of being involved in a money laundering case.
-What unfolded over the next two days was an elaborate scam, involving a Skype call, digital arrest and a Supreme Court hearing with a person posing as the Chief Justice of India (CJI).
+The caller claimed that to be a Central Bureau of Investigation (CBI) officer and said that they confiscated some parcels in Mumbai and accused Oswal of being involved in a money laundering case.
+What unfolded over the next two days was an elaborate scam, involving a Skype call, digital arrest, and a Supreme Court hearing with a person posing as the Chief Justice of India (CJI).
 Oswal lost Rs 7 crores in the scam, of which the police have recovered nearly Rs 5 crore so far.

-Oswal realised it was a scam after he disclosed about the ordeal with a senior member in one of his companies, and approached the police station.
-Ludhiana police registered a first information report (FIR) and have reportedly identified an inter-state gang, of which two persons have been arrested from Guwahati, identified as Atanu Choudhary and Anand Kumar.
+Oswal realised it was a scam after he disclosed his ordeal to a senior member in one of his companies, and approached the police.
+Ludhiana police registered a first information report (FIR) and have reportedly identified an inter-state gang, of which two persons – identified as Atanu Choudhary and Anand Kumar – have been arrested from Guwahati.
 The scam has been going on for a while, with many people targeted by scammers impersonating FedEx employees and law enforcement officials.
-Here is how the scam unfolded with Oswal:
+Here is how the scam unfolded with Oswal.

 The call

-Oswal received a first call on August 28 on his mobile phone, in which the fraudsters had accused him of being involved in a money laundering case related to Jet Airways founder Naresh Goyal, who was arrested by the Enforcement Directorate (ED) last year.
-According to the Indian Express, Oswal had said that he had never even spoken to Goyal or knew him.
+Oswal received the first call on August 28 on his mobile phone, in which the fraudsters accused him of being involved in a money laundering case related to Jet Airways founder Naresh Goyal, who was arrested by the Enforcement Directorate (ED) last year.
+According to the Indian Express, Oswal said that he didn’t know Goyal and had never even spoken to him.

-Oswal also said that he got a document named “24×7 Surveillance Rules & Regulations” with 70 points that he should follow when in digital surveillance.
-He was also sent a ‘CBI order’ saying he was taken into ‘digital custody’ related to Naresh Goyal’s case.
-Oswal was directed to take his Skype call wherever he went and to keep it on even while he was asleep.
+Oswal said that he got a document named ‘24×7 Surveillance Rules & Regulations’ with 70 points that he should follow when in digital surveillance.
+He was also sent a ‘CBI order’ saying that he was taken into ‘digital custody’ related to Naresh Goyal’s case.
+He was directed to take his Skype call wherever he went and to keep it on even while he was asleep.

 The fraudsters threatened him until August 30, with fake ED arrest warrants and a fake Supreme Court order asking him to release Rs 7 crore into a Secret Supervision Account (SSA), following which he was ‘released’.

-After Oswal realised it was a scam, he filed a police complaint and the police have reportedly identified an inter-state gang and arrested two persons from Guwahati.
-According to reports, a search is on for seven others – Nimmi Bhattacharjee (Guwahati); Alok Rangi and Gulam Mortaza (Malda, West Bengal); Sanjay Sutradhar (Hazarapar, Assam); Rintu (Nalbari, Assam); Rumi Kalita (Guwahati); and one Zakir.
+After Oswal realised it was a scam and filed a complaint, the police made the two arrests.
+According to reports, a search is on for seven others – Nimmi Bhattacharjee (Guwahati); Alok Rangi and Gulam Mortaza (Malda, West Bengal); Sanjay Sutradhar (Hazarapar, Assam); Rintu (Nalbari, Assam); Rumi Kalita (Guwahati); and Zakir.

-The police had also swiftly frozen the bank accounts and recovered Rs 5.25 crores, which the police say is the biggest-ever recovery in India, pertaining to cyber crimes.
+The police also swiftly froze the bank accounts of the accused and recovered Rs 5.25 crore, which the police say is the biggest ever recovery in India pertaining to cyber crimes.

 It is to be noted that law enforcement officials do not initiate contact through Skype or other video calls, and there are standard procedures for communication regarding cases against a person.
 If you suspect that you fell victim or are falling victim to such a scam, contact emergency services by dialling 112 or 1930.